Araadh3111/Vega/README.md

 * Motor Bore: 24.25 mm diameter
 * Inner Ring: 45 mm height, 2 mm wall thickness
 * Outer Ring: 50 mm height, ~17 mm tilt clearance gap
-* Pivot Pins: 3 mm diameter
+* Pivot Pins: 3 mm diameter (3.2 in cad for the clearance issues with 3d printers)
-* Tilt Range: +/- 15 degrees per axis (validated in CAD)
+* Tilt Range: +/- 15 degrees per axis (validated in CAD) (have to shorten the tilt angle not much of a problem as of now)

 How It Works